 Generally, the specialization stream determines the salary package of medical experts.
 Alongside traditional specializations such as Dentistry, Optometry, Pharmacy, domains like Healthcare Administration, Nursing & Medical Assistant, Home Health Aide, etc., have emerged as promising and high-paying healthcare avenues.

-In India, the healthcare industry comprises of both government and private players.
+In India, the healthcare industry comprises both government and private players.
 Thanks to the rapid technological advancements and owing to the rising incidence of diseases, the demand for affordable and quality healthcare services is increasing.
+Healthcare offers one of the highest-paid jobs in India.
 As a result, the industry is also expanding tremendously.
-Going by the latest stats, the fast incremental growth of the healthcare industry will bring India to the top three healthcare markets by the end of 2020.
+Going by the latest stats, the fast incremental growth of the healthcare industry will bring India to the top three healthcare markets by the end of 2022.

 Educational qualification –

-In India, an M.B.B.S (Medicine and Bachelor of Surgery) degree is the entry card for becoming a doctor.
+In India, an M.B.B.S (Bachelor of Medicine and a Bachelor of Surgery) degree is the entry card for becoming a doctor.
 Thus, all doctors must have an M.B.B.S degree from an institution recognized by the Medical Council of India (MCI).
 While pursuing their postgraduate degree (M.B.B.S), aspirants can choose from specializations like Doctor of Medicine (M.D.), Master of Surgery (M.S.).

 - Quick thinking and problem-solving skills.